 Finally, I'm planning this class to be very flexible.
-We will be discovering new common interests along the way, and I rather accommodate them than following rigorously the contents I'm proposing here.
+We will be discovering new common interests along the way, and I rather accommodate them than follow rigorously the contents I plan to cover.
 Hence, the reading list is not exhaustive and may change (most likely get longer) during the semester.